TheoRoudilValentin/TheoRoudilValentin.github.io/_pages/publications.md

 ## Work in Progress

 * **Corporate taxation and small firms' responses**\
-_This paper estimates the elasticity of taxable income to the corporate income tax (CIT) using a 20-years panel of tax administrative data on French companies.
+_This paper studies how firms learn changes in the tax schedule, how much avoidance is important in their behavior and what is the impact of both on the elasticity of taxable income to the corporate income tax (CIT).
+To do so, I use a 20-years panel of tax administrative data on French companies with French exhaustive employer-employee data.
 I leverage the implementation of a kink at 38.120AC in the CIT in 2001, under which the tax rate is reduced from 33.3% to 15%.
+I show that firms take years to understand correctly the tax code.
+On average, it takes 5 years for firms to be correct on their tax liability.
 I find large and dynamic bunching at the kink, up to 17% of the normal number of firms in 2012.
+This allows me to compute the elasticity of taxable income to the CIT rate, which ranges from 0.03 the first year of the reform to 0.29 ten years after.
-This allows me to compute the elasticity of taxable income to the CIT rate, which ranges from -0.05 the first year of the reform to -0.23 ten years after.
+This dynamic pattern is largely explained by learning and also partly by the creation of new firms exactly at the kink.
 From 2013 onward, the bunching mass decreases which coincides with the introduction of a new payroll tax credit.
-Firms in the bunching mass come from below the kink and for some of them, far from it: more than 6.5 times below the kink, suggesting that they have very heterogeneous elasticities._
+Finally, I show that avoidance explains at least a part of the observed bunching, while the productivity channel is not consistent with how firms react around the kink._

 ## Non-academic Publications & Papers